 Unfortunately, vaccination appointments cannot be made by calling Lee Physician Group.
 We will call patients who fit eligibility criteria established by the Department of Health when vaccine supplies are available.
 For more information on vaccinations in Lee County, please visit https://www.leegov.com/covid-19/vaccine.

-The State of Florida has a new website to preregister for a vaccination appointment in Lee County.
+The State of Florida has a website to preregister for a vaccination appointment in Lee County.
 Visit myvaccine.fl.gov for the details.
-You must be over the age of 65 or a healthcare worker with direct patient contact.

 Is the vaccine safe and effective?

-Yes, both vaccines currently available have a 94.5 percent efficacy rate and do not contain the virus itself.
+Yes, all of the COVID-19 vaccines have high efficacy rates and do not contain the virus itself.

 Can I choose which vaccine I receive?

-As we receive a larger supply of the different vaccines in the future, it may be possible for you to choose which vaccine you get.
-However, in the early stages when supplies are limited, you are not likely to have a choice.
+As we receive a larger supply of the various vaccines in the future, it may be possible for you to choose which vaccine you get.
+However, in the early stages when supplies are limited, you are not likely to be able to choose.
 All of the available vaccines on the market have been proven safe and effective and work in similar ways.